Last updated: April 30, 2015

 severe pain is felt in the hip or groin areas and the person cannot

-in the hip area; the leg on the broken hip side is shorter or turns
+in the hip area.
+The leg on the the affected side may appear

-Because hip fractures in the elderly are life-threatening, make
+Because hip fractures in the elderly can be life-threatening,

-sure your loved one heads to a hospital immediately.
-Surgery to fix
+make sure your loved one heads to a hospital immediately.
+Surgery

-the fracture is usually done within 24 hours.
-The examining doctor
+to fix the fracture is usually done within 24 hours.
+The examining

-can diagnose a broken hip simply from symptoms, but an x-ray or MRI
+doctor can diagnose a broken hip simply from symptoms, but an x-ray

 Treatment: Surgery for Hip Fractures in the Elderly